vezel-dev/novadrop/doc/game/data-center-format.md

 ### String Hash

-The `data_center_string_hash` function is a variant of CRC32 and is defined as
+The `data_center_string_hash` function is a bizarre variant of CRC32.
+It is defined as follows:
-follows:

 ```cpp
 const uint32_t string_hash_table[256] =